Changelog · Feb 2, 2026

 Analyze AI coding agents’ work

 AI coding agents create pull requests end-to-end, not just suggest code in your editor — they plan work, write code, run tests, and respond to reviews.
-Swarmia’s new AI agents view helps you see how these agents are contributing across your organization.
+Swarmia’s new Coding agents view helps you see how these agents are contributing across your organization.

 • Agent adoption: See PRs created by GitHub Copilot, Cursor, and Claude Code across all your teams and repositories.